 The study of repertory has greatly illuminated practices among playwrights and playing companies in the later sixteenth century.
 The repertory approach has yet to be applied to early and mid-Tudor drama, although this method holds out the promise of recovering the collaborative practices connected with John Rastell's stage -- the first public stage in London.
 This article urges scholars active in repertory studies to take a fresh look at Henrician drama and theatrical practices, and employs Heywood and Rastell's play Gentylnes and Nobylyte as a case study in the forces that shape repertory in this earlier period.

 Giles-Watson, Maura, "John Rastell’s London Stage: Reconstructing Repertory and Collaborative Practice" (2013).
-English Faculty Publications.
+English: Faculty Scholarship.
 3.